August 2018 Updated

 the purpose of harmonizing Arizona's LLC statute with LLC laws of other states.

-Arizona's current LLC statute, enacted in 1992, has not kept up with the
+Arizona's previous LLC statute, enacted in 1992, had not kept up with the

 advances in LLC legal theory, practice, and development.

-The new Act will benefit Arizona LLCs by providing
+The new Act can benefit Arizona LLCs by providing

 updated rules and procedures, along with nationwide legal precedent that will

 help guide Arizona judges and lawyers when issues arise.
 Many of the changes to

 the law concern provisions that will automatically apply in cases where the

 operating agreement - the contract among the entity's owners - is silent on a

 Single-Member LLCs.
 Because many